Death By Audio

 Fuzz and Distortion is the heart and soul of Death By Audio, hence it’s no wonder that their lineup features some of the best weapons of mass sonic destruction out there.

-From the pummelling power of the Apocalypse and Fuzz War to the synthy overtones and raw agression of the Waveformer Destroyer and Soundwave Breakdown and all the way to the ultra-versatile madness of the Supersonic Fuzz Gun.
+From the absolutely insane sonic madness of the Absolute Destruction, the pummelling power of the Apocalypse and Fuzz War, the synthy overtones and raw aggression of the Waveformer Destroyer and Soundwave Breakdown and all the way to the ultra-versatile madness of the Supersonic Fuzz Gun.

 But hey, it’s not all about ruthless aggression and sputtery, synthy craziness.
 Their Interstellar Overdrive and Interstellar Overdrive Deluxe are here to restore harmony with their rich and smooth overdrive tones.
 They’re true to your tone and loud as heaven.
 Just like your favourite tube amp.